patx/micropie/README.md

 - 🎨 **Templates:** Jinja2, if installed, for rendering dynamic HTML pages.
 - ⚙️ **Middleware:** Support for custom request middleware enabling functions like rate limiting, authentication, logging, and more.
 - ✨ **ASGI-Powered:** Built w/ asynchronous support for modern web servers like Uvicorn and Daphne, enabling high concurrency.
-- 🛠️ **Lightweight Design:** Minimal dependencies for faster development and deployment.
+- 🛠️ **Lightweight Design:** Only optional dependencies for flexibility and faster development/deployment.
 - ⚡ **Blazing Fast:** Check out how MicroPie compares to other popular ASGI frameworks below!

 ### **Useful Links**